 A topological space is totally disconnected if every connected subset has at most one element.
 A space is zero dimensional if it admits a basis of clopen sets; a clopen set is both closed and open.
 Zero dimensional spaces are totally disconnected, but in general the converse does not hold.
-For locally compact spaces, however, the converse does hold.
-This fact is well-known, but let us give a proof, as the techniques are informative.
+For locally compact spaces, however, the converse does hold, by classical results.
 Recall that we take all topological spaces to be Hausdorff.
 Lemma 1.1.
 Let X be a compact space.

-1. If C and D are non-empty closed subsets such that $C \cap D = \emptyset$ , then there are disjoint open sets U and V such that $C \subseteq U$ and $D \subseteq V$ .
-That is, X is a normal topological space.

-2. If $x \in X$ and A is the intersection of all clopen subsets of X containing x, then A is connected.
+- 1. If C and D are non-empty closed subsets such that $C \cap D = \emptyset$ , then there are disjoint open sets U and V such that $C \subseteq U$ and $D \subseteq V$ .
+That is, X is a normal topological space. - 2.
+If $x \in X$ and A is the intersection of all clopen subsets of X containing x, then A is connected.